webbeetechnologies/bamboo-atoms/COMPONENTS.md

 ### Acceptance Criteria:
 - Performance of the component is comparable to an element native to the platform
-- If a Bamboo Shoot component needs to be wrapped in another Bamboo Shoot component, you do not build it; it's already high level component.
+- If a Bamboo Atoms component needs to be wrapped in another Bamboo Atoms component, you do not build it; it's already high level component.
 - All components exported are themable.
 - All components have built in support for dark/light modes.